 4 most popular spread betting strategies

 Throughout this article, we will look at some strategies that might be useful for beginner traders as they step into the world of spread betting.
+We'll cover four different strategies in detail and end with some extra tips to bring everything together.

 Key takeaways